Login

 Q8.
 How fast will diet changes show on my skin?

 It varies.
-Many notice better energy quickly; skin changes follow with steady habits, sleep, and sun care.
-Harvard Health
+Many notice better energy quickly; skin changes follow with steady habits, adequate sleep, hydration, and sun protection over months.
+The reduction in glycation and inflammation begins at the cellular level immediately.

 Q9.
 Does this help the heart and brain too?

 Likely.
-The same patterns that help skin also support cardiovascular and cognitive aging.
-Harvard Health
+The same patterns that help skin also support cardiovascular and brain health — reduced sugar, less ultra-processed food, more whole grains all target the same underlying inflammatory pathway.
+Harvard Chan School

 Q10.
 Where can I read more from trusted sources?

-See NIA on healthy eating and Harvard Health on sugar, inflammation, and aging.
-National Institute on Aging+1
+See NIA on healthy eating and Harvard Health on sugar, inflammation, and aging for peer-reviewed, practical guidance.
+National Institute on Aging

 Trusted Outbound Resources